 Talking to the Toad Lick City Forester’s office, we found out a few other facts as well, details our correspondent homeowner overlooked telling us.
 It appears that our afflicted complainant may not be all that concerned with the fate of his children playing under the branch.
 Instead, he wants to build a swimming pool, and the branch is directly over the new installation.
 What’s worse, the branch spoils his view.

 Whew!
-We haven’t had a problem like this since a law school final exam.
+We haven’t had a problem like this since our last law school final exam.
 Where to start?
 First, our unhappy pool-building homeowner should hire an arborist.
 If the arborist agrees that the branch is a hazard, our man is on much more solid ground.
 The neighbor should be placed on notice of the hazard determination, and the neighbor’s insurance company should be told, too.
 We bet the insurance company will convince the recalcitrant neighbor to let our homeowner trim to A300 standards without a whimper of protest.